-The Performance report for Discover shows important metrics about how your site performs in Discover.
-This report will only be visible if your property has reached a minimum threshold of impressions in Discover.
+The Performance report for Discover shows important metrics about how your site performs on Discover.
+This report is visible only if your property has reached a minimum threshold of impressions in Discover.

 Configuring the report

 The default view of the report shows the total clicks and impressions for your property.

 - Choose which metrics to see by selecting the desired metrics above the chart.